 Almost no-one ever sees your username.
 Even the organizer of group messages only sees names and not usernames in their member list.
 But you will need to pass your username on to someone (along with your PIN) if you want them to be able to message you on Stars, so you don’t want something really embarrassing.
 On the other hand, you don’t want it to be too basic because in theory, a hacker might guess your username – but even then you’re still safe because they cannot contact you without knowing your PIN.
 For username, I suggest you pick something that’s hard to guess but that is not too embarrassing or weird to pass along to friends.

 Stars is a safe and private messaging app that is ideal for families.
 It is easy to use for all ages, and it’s very well designed with color and font choices, and fun new emojis.
-I can attest that Stars has been working beautifully for me and my family.

 1. Bark Technologies, March 2018.
 Is Monster Messenger actually safer for kids?
 Bark blog.